DanielMFernandes/CCNA_Course_Notes/Course_Notes/Virtualizations_and_Cloud_Part1.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/14f910cf-b6e2-4f75-8959-4589d2592e1c)

-    - Basically ANY combination of the preview THREE DEPLOYMENT TYPES
+    - Basically ANY combination of the preview three deployment types
-    - Example: A PRIVATE cloud which can offload to a PUBLIC cloud when necessary
+    - Example: A private cloud which can offload to a public cloud when necessary

 ---

 BENEFITS OF CLOUD COMPUTING

 - COST
-    - CapEx (Capital Expense) of buying hardware and software, setting up DATA CENTERS, etc. are reduced or eliminated
+    - CapEx (Capital Expense) of buying hardware and software, setting up data centers, etc. are reduced or eliminated
 - GLOBAL SCALE
     - cloud services can scale globally at a rapid pace. services can be set up and offered to customers from a geographic location close to them

 - SPEED / AGILITY
-    - Services are provide ON DEMAND and vast amounts of resources can be provisioned within minutes
+    - Services are provide on demand and vast amounts of resources can be provisioned within minutes

 - PRODUCTIVITY
     - cloud services remove the need for many time-consuming tasks such as procuring physical servers, racking them, cabling, installing and updating equipment, etc.